Neural-Systems-Lab/lab-website/README.md

 3. Click the base URL shown in the terminal.

 ## Adding a member
 Add a `firstname-lastname.md` file in the `_members` folder.
 Place the photo under `images/people/lastname.jpg`.
-These fields must exist:
+An example:
 ```md
 ---
 name: Preston Jiang